RaphaelRevivor/self-adaptive-data-shifting/README.md

 This code is written based on the methods described in [1].
 The methods include two parts, "Negative shifting" to generate pseudo outliers, and "Positive shifting" to generate pseudo target data.

+In the code, a "banana" training dataset from https://www.openml.org/d/1460 is used.

 ## Requirements
 * Python 2 or 3
 * numpy>=1.13